HerrMotz/bachelor-thesis/publication/main.typ

 - allow for no systemic consistency checks (i.e. those have to be ran as post-hoc batch jobs).*/

 == Proposed Solution
-This thesis aims to explore methods and concrete implementation, which guides the user through the process of finding an answer to a given question in an RDF database.
+This thesis aims to explore methods and concrete implementation, which guides the user through the process of finding an answer to a given question in a Wikibase knowledge base.
 This includes:

-- enabling a layman to create complex SPARQL-SELECT-queries using a visual interface and
+- enabling a layman to create complex SPARQL SELECT-queries using a visual interface and

-- allow changes to the SPARQL-SELECT-query, which will in turn change the graph in the visual interface.
+- allow changes to the SPARQL SELECT-query, which will in turn change the graph in the visual interface.

 It will use Wikibase-specific features and conventions, such as:
 - the fuzzy search API,